dalong0514/readnotes/20200106计算原文/2020097Secrets-of-the-JavaScript-Ninja/2020097Secrets-of-the-JavaScript-Ninja0601.md

 This creates a sequence of promises that will be, if everything goes according to plan, resolved one after another.
 First, we use the getJSON("data/ninjas.json") method to fetch a list of ninjas from the file on the server.
 After we receive that list, we take the information about the first ninja, and we request a list of missions the ninja is assigned to: getJSON(ninjas[0].missionsUrl).
 Later, when these missions come in, we make yet another request for the details of the first mission: getJSON(missions[0].detailsUrl).
 Finally, we log the details of the mission.

 Writing such code using standard callbacks would result in a deeply nested sequence of callbacks.
-Identifying the exact sequence of steps wouldn’t be easy, and God forbid we decide to add in an extra step somewhere in the middle.
+Identifying the exact sequence of steps wouldn't be easy, and God forbid we decide to add in an extra step somewhere in the middle.

 CATCHING ERRORS IN CHAINED PROMISES